-Reporting to the College of Engineering Associate Dean for Graduate Studies & Research and receiving work lead direction from the Computer Engineering Department Chair, this position independently provides highly complex administrative support to the Department Chair, faculty, students and staff.
-Under general supervision, the position is responsible for the department budget and office operations, maintaining the long-term fiscal continuity of the department and its multiple funds.
-The position is responsible for analysis of operations, fiscal management, planning and administration of operational systems, and making recommendations to the Chair and faculty regarding strategic choices and appropriate timing for department investment of resources.
+Reporting to the Director of Resources and Operation and receiving work direction from the Department Chair under general supervision, the Administrative Analyst independently provides highly complex administrative support to the Department Chair, faculty, students, and staff in Urban and Regional Planning.
+The position is responsible for the department budget and office operations, maintaining the long-term fiscal continuity of the department and its multiple funds.
+The position is responsible for analysis of operations, fiscal management, planning and administration of operational systems, and recommendations to the Chair and faculty regarding strategic choices and appropriate timing for department investment of resources.
 Responsibilities also include overseeing day-to-day administrative departmental operations and providing work lead/direction to others.

 - Project annual department budget based on analysis of past and projected expenditures.

-- Develop systems to manage, update and track detailed budget records and spreadsheets on all departmental accounts, faculty allocations and expenditures with respect to budget constraints.
+- Develop and maintain detailed budget records and spreadsheets on all departmental accounts and reconcile to CFS (Common Financial System)

-- Plan and administer all aspects of tenure-track faculty and full-time lecturer recruitment processes, including advertising, creating application reports, phone interviews, site visits, and recruitment reports to assure compliance with university policies
+- Plan and administer all operational aspects of the faculty recruitment processes; including advertising, file management and evaluation, candidate contacts, site visits, and recruitment reports to assure compliance with university policies

 Knowledge, Skills & Abilities

 - Thorough knowledge of PeopleSoft CFS, PeopleSoft Data Warehouse, and FTS

 - Ability to analyze and independently decide appropriate funds/accounts to use for various financial purchases/payments